mark-watson/Clojure-AI-Book/manuscript/kgn.md

 ## General Design of KGN with Example Output

 The example application works processing a list or Person, Place, and Organization names.
-We fgenerate SPARQL queries to DBPedia to find information about the entities and relationships between them.
+We generate SPARQL queries to DBPedia to find information about the entities and relationships between them.

 Since the DBPedia queries are time consuming, I created a tiny subset of DBPedia in the file **dbpedia_sample.nt** and load it into a RDF data store like **GraphDB** or **Fuseki** running on my laptop.
 This local setup is especially helpful during development when the same queries are repeatedly used for testing.
+If you don't modify the file **sparql.clj** then by default the public DBPedia SPARQL endpoint will be used.

 ## Implementation